Maelto-svg/SimplePythonGame/README.md

 ### Key Dependencies
 - `flake8`: Static code analysis tool
 - `sphinx`: Documentation generation tool
-- Other game-specific libraries (to be specified based on project needs)
+- Other game-specific libraries (to be specified in the future based on project needs)

 ## Contributing
 1. Fork the repository